Article written by

 - People who have recognized its numerous benefits for our health and think that it should be legalized both recreationally and for medical purposes.

-Whichever group you fit into at the moment, there is the chance that learning about the science behind cannabis and the endocannabinoid system may change your opinion!
+Whichever group you fit into at the moment, there is the chance that learning about the science behind cannabis and the endocannabinoid system (ECS) may change your opinion!
+But, to explain as simply as possible as to why cannabis is medicine: it’s because it can help beat stress and inflammation, which are parts of almost all if not every health problem.
+Out-of-control inflammation (dysinflammation) is also a key factor in many types of cancer.

 Let’s get into the cold hard facts about cannabis and cannabinoids and their effects on cancer treatment.